-The concept underlying switchability is that each patient has his/her own individual Therapeutic Window (TW), that is a range of plasma concentrations providing appropriate efficacy and safety.
-If a formulation change is made, the new formulation should ensure a drug exposure profile precisely located in this individual TW, thereby ensuring unchanged safety and efficacy [10].
+The concept underlying switchability is that each patient has his/her own individual therapeutic window, that is, a range of plasma concentrations providing appropriate efficacy and safety.
+If a formulation change is made, the new formulation should ensure a drug exposure profile precisely located in this individual therapeutic window, thereby ensuring unchanged safety and efficacy [12].

-For thyroxine, the TW is narrow; it is classified as a Narrow Therapeutic Index (NTI) drug [11], dosage for which each patient should be carefully titrated.
-This is provided for, first, by the availability of multiple dosage product strengths and, second, by reduction of the classical BE acceptance interval from 0.80-1.25 to 0.90-1.11.
+For thyroxine, the therapeutic window is narrow; it is classified as a narrow therapeutic index drug [13], dosage for which each patient should be carefully titrated.
+This is provided for, first, by the availability of multiple dosage product strengths and, second, by the reduction in the classical BE acceptance interval from 0.80-1.25 to 0.90-1.11.

-The appropriate conceptual framework to document switchability is Individual BE (IBE); the explicit aim is to document the switchability between two formulations.
-The concept of IBE was introduced more than 25 years ago [12] to address the limitations of ABE trials in addressing the issue of switchability.
+The appropriate conceptual framework to document switchability is IBE; the explicit aim is to document the switchability between two formulations.
+The concept of IBE was introduced more than 25 years ago [14] to address the limitations of ABE trials in addressing the issue of switchability.
 An IBE study compares the exposure obtained with each formulation within each individual subject, thereby ensuring that each individual will respond similarly to the two formulations.
-Investigation of IBE requires comparing the closeness of the distribution of bioavailability between T and R formulations by establishing not only population means (as for ABE) but also two variance terms, namely, the within-subject variance and the variance estimating subject-by-formulation interaction (for further detail and critical comments see [9] [10] [13]).
+Investigation of IBE requires comparing the closeness of the distribution of bioavailability between T and R formulations by establishing not only population means (as for ABE) but also two variance terms, namely, the within-subject variance and the variance estimating the subject-by-formulation interaction (for further detail and critical comments see [11, 12, 15]).
 This interaction term documents the extent to which the individual differences between T and R formulations are similar across individual subjects.
-The FDA reported that an interaction is important when about 10% or more of individuals' R/T ratios are outwith the pre-defined a priori BE range [10].
-IBE has been both extensively discussed and challenged and then, finally, not adopted by regulatory authorities.
-It is beyond the scope of this paper to discuss in detail advantages and limitations of IBE.
-However, simply concluding that the IBE concept is not clinically relevant, because it has been considered by some authors or organizations that there is no evidence for failure of ABE for approved generics, as [14] is not acceptable.
+The FDA reported that an interaction is important when about 10% or more of individuals' R/T ratios are outside the predefined a priori BE range [12].
+Individual bioequivalence has been both extensively discussed and challenged and then, finally, not adopted by regulatory authorities.
+It is beyond the scope of this paper to discuss in detail the advantages and limitations of IBE.
+However, simply concluding that the IBE concept is not clinically relevant because some authors or organisations consider that there is no evidence for failure of ABE for approved generics, such as [16], is not acceptable.
 Compared to ABE, IBE studies require more complicated and expensive designs and are associated with several regulatory issues.
-These include defining IBE, how to measure it and how to analyze data (for detailed review, see a series of 13 articles published in a special issue of Statistics in Medicine in 2000 expressing pros and cons [15]).
+These include defining IBE, how to measure it and how to analyse data (for detailed reviews, see a series of 13 articles published in a special issue of Statistics in Medicine in 2000 expressing the advantages and disadvantages [17]).

-We concur with the opinion of the FDA Individual Population Bioequivalence Working group [10] that subject-by-formulation interaction, the most critical variance term to explore for switchability, is highly relevant.
-In this commentary, it is proposed that the BE of the two formulations of Levothyrox®, and more especially the subject-by-formulation interaction to assess whether (or not) IBE is established for the formulations, merits further consideration.
+We concur with the opinion of the FDA Individual Population Bioequivalence Working Group [12] that the subject-by-formulation interaction, the most critical variance term to explore for switchability, is highly relevant.
+In this commentary, it is proposed that the BE of the two formulations of Levothyrox®, and more especially the subject-by-formulation interaction to assess whether IBE is established for the formulations, merits further consideration.